microsoft/WindowsAppSDK/specs/WinRT/MakeMSIX-spec.md

             String outputFileName,
             CreateMountableImageOptions createMountableImageOptions);

-        /// Gets the identity information about a package static Windows.Foundation.IAsyncOperation<PackageIdentity> GetPackageIdentity(String packageFileName);
+        /// Gets information about the contents of a package static Windows.Foundation.IAsyncOperation<PackageInformation> GetPackageInformation(String packageFileName);
     };
 }